-From Dawn Nicole Designs
+Photo Credit and Inspiration: Dawn Nicole Designs

 Set up a leftover station to send your guests home with their favorite holiday foods in style with these super cute and creative free printables!

 These Thanksgiving Hacks are a great way to help you streamline holiday hosting prep, so you can get out of the kitchen, unwind, and mingle with friends and family, instead of slaving away all day in the kitchen!